- ICH GCP

 As measured at the central laboratory

-At each planned time point in the initial vaccination series (through Month 7)
+At each planned post vaccination time point

 As measured at the central laboratory